shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

 ### The Markers

-Markers for Q1, the median and Q3 are superimposed over the histogram: They are the colored vertical lines in the histogram.
+Markers for Q1, the median and Q3 are superimposed over the histogram: They are the colored vertical lines.
 Their respective color is the same as in the heading above the histogram.

 At the right, there are some more grey markers; they show some percentiles at the border of the histogram.
 They are useful to get an idea how much the